Economic democracy: Creating a widespread distribution of productive assets

 One of the biggest criticisms against capitalism is that it concentrates economic and, as a result, political power in a few hands.
 Theorists of economic democracy have argued that one solution to this unequal concentration of power is to create mechanisms that distribute ownership of productive assets across the entire population.
 In Justice as Fairness: A Restatement, John Rawls argued that only two systems could embody the main features of his principles of justice: liberal socialism or a property-owning democracy.
 Within a property-owning democracy, Rawls envisioned widespread use of worker-owned cooperatives, partial-employee ownership of firms, systems to redistribute one's assets after death to prevent the accumulation of wealth, as well as a strong system of asset-based redistribution that encourages workers to own productive assets.

 Operating under the idea that making ownership more widespread leads to more equitable outcomes various proposals of asset-based welfare and asset-redistribution have been conceived.
 Individualistic and liberal asset-based welfare strategies such as the United Kingdom's Child Trust Fund or the United States Individual Development Account aimed to help people save money so that it could be invested on education, home-ownership, or entrepreneurship.
-More experimental and left-leaning proposals include worker owned cooperatives, ESOPS, or Roemer's coupon socialism.
+More experimental and left-leaning proposals include worker owned cooperatives, ESOPS, or Roemer's coupon socialism which is a system where ownership shares of firms are equally distributed among the population with individuals being permitted to trade (but not sell) them, and where upon their death these shares return to the state to be distributed to individuals in the next generation.